 Lost and Found

-- Allow space to maintain physical distancing from each other and the driver.
+When possible, allow space to maintain physical distancing from each other and the driver.
 If the bus is too crowded, wait for the next one.

-- Do not touch any surfaces in the bus shelter while you wait for the bus.
+Do not touch any surfaces in the bus shelter while you wait for the bus.

-- Maintain a 2-metre distance from others while waiting for the bus.
+Maintain a 2-metre distance from others while waiting for the bus.

-- Keep and use an alcohol based hand sanitizer to clean your hands before and after entering the bus.
+Keep and use an alcohol based hand sanitizer to clean your hands before and after entering the bus.

-- Avoid touching your mouth, eyes or nose with unclean hands.
+Avoid touching your mouth, eyes or nose.

 Consider changing your commute time to less busy times.

 Maintain a log of the date, time and bus route in the event you need this information.

 Remember, wearing a mask is not a substitute for physical distancing and hand washing.

 Cleaning and Sanitization

 Transit Windsor has implemented an enhanced cleaning and sanitizing schedule.

 Buses: We have increased the frequency of bus cleanings, wiping down all hard surfaces, operator compartments and passenger seats using Oxivir, Virox, Sani-Q disinfectant solutions.